TNTU-F-12-internship/rs-content/README.md

 folder or specify a separate image and place it in `/static/` folder.
 - `alt` - for banner image.
 - `keywords` - for SEO improvements.
 It will be added to head metadata.
+- `blogs` - tags for filtering blogs on page.
 - `date` - post published date, it is using to sort posts on Blog page.
 - `draft` - if "true" post won't be published (and won't be visible even on local deploy).
+- `not_translate` - if "true" post won't be displayed on blog page.

 ### Multilingual